LearnOnDemandSystems/docs/lod/container-images.md

     - **Run as User**: This optional value can be used to control the user account the container is run under.

-    - **Entry Point**: Allows you to set or override the container's default entrypoint. `Example: /bin/bash`
+    - **Entry Point**: Allows you to set or override the container's default entry point. `Example: /bin/bash`

     - **Command**: Enter any commands that the container needs to function.
 If no commands are need, simply leave `bash` in the field.